Fourth Review Conference, 21–30 November 2018, The Hague, the Netherlands

-The International Committee of the Red Cross (ICRC) is pleased to have this opportunity to address the States party to the Chemical Weapons Convention at this Fourth Review Conference.
+The ICRC is pleased to have this opportunity to address the States party to the Chemical Weapons Convention at this Fourth Review Conference.

 The past five years have seen significant progress by States and the Organization for the Prohibition of Chemical Weapons (OPCW), and the ICRC applauds the fact that 96% of declared chemical weapons stockpiles have now been destroyed.

 The use of poison as a means of warfare and of chemical weapons – whether nerve agents, mustard gas, chlorine or any other toxic chemical – is absolutely prohibited by this Convention and by customary international humanitarian law, which is binding on all parties to all armed conflicts.
 The ICRC unequivocally condemns the use of chemical weapons as an affront to our common humanity and an attack on the rule of law.
 It appeals to all parties to armed conflicts and to all States party to the Chemical Weapons Convention to uphold this prohibition, and to put an end to the use of these horrific weapons, and to the suffering they cause.